centrifugal/documentation/clients/javascript.md

 #### error event

-`error` event called every time on centrifuge object when error occurred, in normal cases it will never be called.
-If it was called then your client does something wrong or forbidden or maybe Centrifugo server error happened.
+`error` event called every time on centrifuge object when response with error received.
+In normal workflow it will never be happen.
+But it's better to log these errors to detect where problem with connection is.

 ```javascript
 centrifuge.on('error', function(error) {